 The development of novel treatments in oncology is competitive.
 Many companies are investing in the development of innovative cancer treatments or in finding a cure for cancer.
 Most of those companies have significant means and scientific experience.
 Some of those companies are at more advanced development stage of their drugs than us.
-In addition, there exists a variety of potential targets: some treatment will aim at focusing on one particular cancer type whereas others, like our peptide-drug conjugates, could be used in various types of cancers.
-Since we are only beginning our Phase 1 clinical trial, there can be no guarantee that TH1902 will yield positive results when administered into humans and, even if successful, by the time we enter the market, there may be approved medicines that would directly compete with our peptide-drug conjugates.
-Despite the potential competition in this field, we believe that cancer resistance will not be eradicated and that there will be patients in need of our peptide-drug conjugates, if approved.
+In addition, there exists a variety of potential targets: some treatment will aim at focusing on one particular cancer type whereas others, like our PDCs, could be used in various types of cancers.
+Our Phase 1 clinical trial studying TH1902 in various types of cancer has been voluntarily paused and there can be no guarantee that our Phase 1 clinical trial will resume and, to the extent it resumes, that we will observe positive signs of safety and efficacy.
+Even if successful, by the time we enter the market, there may be approved medicines that would directly compete with TH1902 or any other PDCs we may develop.